DmitriyEshenko/accel-ppp-docs/ipoe.rst

 Methot authenication users, control sessions and dilivery without any tunnel "called" as IPoE (IP over Ethernet).
 Accel-ppp support L2 and L3 topologies and start sessions on DHCP Discover or unclacified packet.

-Develop auxiliary kernel module for sessions start on unclacified packet and shared interfaces.
+Develop auxiliary kernel module for sessions start on unclassified packet and shared interfaces.
 This module creates virtual interface, an analogue of ifb and used for sessions shaper and One-to-one NAT.

 The difference between L2 and L3